What Pass Do I Need?

 Q. I'm a senior.
 Are there passes for me?

 A. The Interagency Senior Pass (formerly the Golden Eagle pass) is the best deal around.
-This is a lifetime pass that costs only $10 that is honored nationwide at any federal site charging entrance fees.
+This is a pass that costs only $20 per year (or $80 for a lifetime pass).
+This pass is honored nationwide at any federal site charging entrance fees.
 It is available to anyone 62 or older.
 Unfortunately, there is no similar pass for Washington state lands at this time.